-- oauth_key Oauth consumer key. - oauth_secret Oauth consumer secret. - mailer_transport Software for the mailer.
-For development installations, you can leave all the mailer configuration options blank. - mailer_host Hostname for the mailer. - mailer user Username for the mailer software. - mailer_password Password for the mailer software.
+- mailer.transport Software for the mailer.

+- mailer.host Hostname for the mailer.

+- mailer.user Username for the mailer software.

+- mailer.password Password for the mailer software.

+- mailer.from_email The 'from' email.

+- mailer.to_email The 'to' email.

 4.3 Caching

 These options are available if you wish to use a cache provider such as Redis.
 However, XTools will function well using only the file system for caching.